Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 • Rank Math SEO

-• Breeze caching plugin by default.
+• Breeze caching plugin.

 • Akismet

-2. Uptime: We use the above same Pingdom data to measure the uptime.
+2. Uptime: We use the same Pingdom data above to measure the uptime.

-5. Global TTFB: The global TTFB is calculated from 10 different locations.
+4. Global TTFB: The global TTFB is calculated from 10 different locations.

-Cloudways DigitalOcean Vs Vultr Vs Linode
+Cloudways DigitalOcean Vs Vultr Vs Linode: Performance tests

 Test 1 – Server Response Time (TTFB)